On-Street Vehicle Abatement

 Nuisance vehicles include abandoned, wrecked, dismantled, inoperative, unregistered (in excess of six months), and unmoved (for more than 72 hours) vehicles.

-Note that Code Enforcement will not remove a car solely because it has been parked in the same spot for more than 72 hours.
-Code Enforcement does not enforce parking laws.
-Please report parking violations including parking in excess of 72 hours, parking in front of a fire hydrant, parking the wrong way, blocking a driveway, etc. to the Sacramento Sheriff parking enforcement division 916-876-6642, or Parking Enforcement.
+Note: Code Enforcement does not enforce parking laws and will not remove a car solely because it has been parked in the same spot for more than 72 hours.
+Please report parking violations to the Sacramento Sheriff Parking Enforcement Division, 916-874-5115, including: parking in excess of 72 hours; parking in front of a fire hydrant; parking the wrong way; and blocking a driveway.

-If you see an abandoned vehicle that you reported more than two weeks ago- it was likely investigated and found not to be abandoned; i.e., someone demonstrated interest in that car.
+If you reported an abandoned vehicle and it has not be moved after more than two weeks ago, it was likely investigated and found not to be abandoned; i.e., someone demonstrated interest in that car.
+It should not be re-reported as abandoned, but referred to the Sacramento Sheriff Parking Enforcement Division, 916-874-5115, for possible parking violations.

 Why Does the County Remove Vehicles?